joelbarton-io/launch_school/RB120/assessment_prep/misc/concepts.md

 ### class
 - used to specify the form of an object; combining data representation and methods for accessing and modifying that data wrapped into one.

+- classes provide an outline of the form that an object of that class can take

 - where we define an object’s attributes and behaviors -> instance_variables and instance_methods
 - can 'act' via class methods (which are inherited by all subclasses)
 - Classes are used as blueprints for objects; they're where we define an object's behaviors and attributes.